-Facebook lands the first punch in legal fight
+Facebook lands the first punch

 To be honest, I’m not sure who the good guys are in this one.
 I do, however, know what side I’m betting on.